rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Understand the business area and what the customer needs.
 - Perform OSINT on the target.
 	- Utilize Google Dorks, [Shodan.io](https://www.shodan.io/), [theHarvester](https://github.com/laramies/theHarvester), [Censys](https://censys.com/).
-	- Gather any publicly available information about the target.
+	- Gather any publicly available information about the target including leaks from breaches/incidents.
-	- Look for contact information of employees or contractors associated with the target.
+	- Look for DNS and WHOIS records.
 - Study the web application's structure (utilize browser dev tools).
 	- Frontend Components (HTML, CSS, JavaScript).
 	- Look for endpoints in JavaScript files.